Klipper3d/klipper/docs/G-Codes.md

 restored and "MOVE_SPEED" is specified, then the toolhead moves will be performed with the given speed (in mm/s); otherwise the toolhead move will use either the `restore_velocity` parameter from the config or the rail homing speed if `restore_velocity` was not provided.
-Note that the carriages restore their positions only over their own axis.
+Note that the carriages restore their positions only over their own axis, which may be necessary to correctly restore COPY and MIRROR mode of the dual carraige.

 ### [endstop_phase]